intarchboard/network-quality-workshop-report/draft-iab-mnqeu-report.md

-4 billion download tests that m-lab performed in 2010-2021. during this time frame, the m-lab measurement platform underwent several upgrades which allowed the research team to compare the effect of different tcp congestion control algorithms (ccas) on the measured end-to-end latency. the study showed that the use cubic cca leads to increased working latency, which is attributed to its use of larger queues.
+4 billion download tests that m-lab performed in 2010-2021. during this time frame, the m-lab measurement platform underwent several upgrades which allowed the research team to compare the effect of different tcp Congestion Control Algorithms (CCAs) on the measured end-to-end latency. the study showed that the use cubic cca leads to increased working latency, which is attributed to its use of larger queues.